Tollens' reagent: Qualitative organic analysis

-Tollens' reagent can also be used to test for terminal alkynes (R-C2H).
-A white precipitate of the acetylide (AgC_2-R) is formed in this case.
+Tollens' reagent can also be used to test for terminal alkynes (RC2H).
+A white precipitate of the acetylide (AgC2R) is formed in this case.
 Another test relies on reaction of the furfural with phloroglucinol to produce a colored compound with high molar absorptivity.
 It also gives a positive test with hydrazines, hydrazones, α-hydroxy ketones and 1,2-dicarbonyls.

 Both Tollens' reagent and Fehling's reagent give positive results with formic acid.

 Staining

 In anatomic pathology, ammonical silver nitrate is used in the Fontana–Masson stain, which is a silver stain technique used to detect melanin, argentaffin, and lipofuscin in tissue sections.
 Melanin and the other chromaffins reduce the silver nitrate to metallic silver.

 In silver mirroring

 Tollens' reagent is also used to apply a silver mirror to glassware; for example the inside of an insulated vacuum flask.
 The underlying chemical process is called silver mirror reaction.
 The reducing agent is glucose (an aldehyde) for such applications.
 Clean glassware is required for a high quality mirror.
 To increase the speed of deposition, the glass surface may be pre-treated with tin(II) chloride stabilised in hydrochloric acid solution.

 For applications requiring the highest optical quality, such as in telescope mirrors, the use of tin(II) chloride is problematic, since it creates nanoscale roughness and reduces the reflectivity.

 Methods to produce telescope mirrors include additional additives to increase adhesion and film resilience, such as in Martin's method, which includes tartaric acid and ethanol.